dawidkotarba/interview_questions/good_practices.md

 # Good practices

+## Class/methods design
 - What are the rules/good practises for creating well designed class from Object Oriented programming perspective?
+- What is SOLID, DRY, YAGNI?
+- What is a Demeter Law?
+- Fail fast vs fail safe - when to use what?
 - How to make an object with good API?
-- SOLID
-- DRY, YAGNI, SMART for tests
-- CI, CD - what is that?
-What is the purpose?
-- Fail fast vs fail safe - when to use what?
 - What is the difference between composition and inheritance?

+## Continuous Integration
+- How would you setup pipelines for CI?
+What about integration tests that run for a long time?

+## Continuous Deployment
-- What principles do you follow to make your code correct and clean?
+- What techniques do you know to make CD effective? (feature switches etc.)